Last Updated on October 1, 2024 by Matt Musico

 As we’ve been working through our team-by-team single-season home run leaderboards, there have been occasions where one player dominates most of our digital ink.
 It’s happened for teams like the Yankees, Giants, and Mariners, to name a few.
 But has there been a team that has one player dominate their leaderboard as much as the single-season Twins home run leaders?

 I’m not so sure.
-Based on what Harmon Killebrew did during his time with the organization, it wouldn’t be outrageous for a petition to get started in order to rename them the Minnesota Killebrews.
+Based on what Harmon Killebrew did during his time with the organization, it wouldn’t be outrageous for a petition to get started to rename them the Minnesota Killebrews.

 OK, that’s probably a little extreme, but still, just look below and you’ll see what I mean.
 This man has each of the top six most powerful seasons in Twins history, eight of the top 10, and nine of the top 15.
 Let’s dig into some of the details.